 the files to a system directory, we only need to specify the files that comprise

 (declare-source # :source is an array or tuple that can contain # source files and directories that will be installed. # Often will just be a single file or single directory. :source ["mylib.janet"])

 For information on writing modules, see the modules docpage.

-Once you have written you C code that defines your native module
+Once you have written your C code that defines your native module (see the

-(see the embedding page on how to do this), you
+embedding page on how to do this), you must declare

 project.janet in order for